 City has a well-established structure and processes to support your research.

 Research students are appointed a supervisory team consisting of at least two supervisors.
 One of these will be designated as the primary point of contact with personal responsibility for ensuring that effective supervision is provided.

 Supervisors offer expert guidance on appropriate theoretical and conceptual frameworks, methodologies, ethical issues, conducting the research, writing the thesis, and publications.

-Specialist theoretical, empirical, and research training is provided both by the Department and across the School of Arts and Social Sciences at City.
+Specialist theoretical, empirical, and research training is provided both by the Department and across the School of Policy & Global Affairs at City.
 Throughout the research process, students also discuss individual training needs with their supervisors, in order to identify subject- or topic-specific training.